inrupt/artifact-generator/example/Demo-DisplayVocabTermMetadata/README.md

 - Generate JavaScript artifact from this vocabulary:
   - Using the command-line options:
     - `--noPrompt` no interactive prompting (we're happy with defaults).
-    - `--force` to ensure re-generation with each example.
-    - `--clearOutputDirectory ` to clear out the target output directory (in case we ran the Quick Setup steps above).
+    - `--clearOutputDirectory`, or '-c' to clear out the target output directory (in case we ran the Quick Setup steps above).
 Generally we very rarely need to use this option, but here it's just to ensure we start these instructions with a clear output directory!).
+    - `--force`, or '-f' to ensure re-generation with each example.
+    - '--reportBestPracticeCompliance', or  '--bp': for each vocabulary, add a report on its compliance to the Inrupt vocabulary Best Practice guidelines (added to the file's comment header)

 ```
 npx @inrupt/artifact-generator generate --inputResources ./PetRock.ttl --noPrompt --force --clearOutputDirectory